Trigger warning: abuse, coercive control, loss, and family court trauma.

 She packed up and left in the middle of the night.

 Later, I heard a very different version of that night: that I had thrown her out at 3:00 a.m., the moment I found out she was pregnant, with nothing but what she could carry.
 But the truth?
-She wasn’t pregnant yet—not for nearly two more months.
+She wasn’t even pregnant yet, not for nearly two more months.

 After she left, I’d see her occasionally.
-She’d act like everything was fine—“Hi Mama!
-How are you?”—no mention of the awful things she had been telling people about me behind my back.
+She’d act like everything was fine“Hi Mama!
+How are you?” no mention of the awful things she had been telling people about me behind my back.
+I tried to pretend I didn't know, hadn't heard, but it cut like a hot knife.

 I was afraid to say yes.

 By then, she was deep in active addiction.
+Her kids were living with her father.
 Her boyfriend had recently been beaten and left for dead on a sidewalk by dealers over unpaid debts.
 His car had been stolen.
-It wasn’t paranoia—I had real reasons to be afraid.
+It wasn’t paranoia - I had real reasons to be afraid.

 Before that, there had been a brief window where we were trying to mend things.
 She’d been messaging me again, cautiously reaching out.